gregone/ember-cli-rails/README.md

 # EmberCLI Rails

+This is an fork of the [ember-cli-rails gem](https://github.com/rwz/ember-cli-rails).
+This adds support for older Rails 3.2.x apps.
+But I offer no guarantees that it’ll work for you.

 EmberCLI Rails is an integration story between (surprise suprise) EmberCLI and Rails.
 It is designed to provide an easy way to organize your Rails backed EmberCLI application with a specific focus on upgradeability.
 Rails and Ember